subquery/documentation/docs/academy/herocourse/module1.md

 ## Introduction

-In this module, students will have the opportunity to become familiar with SubQuery with some hands-on experience creating a simple Hello World SubQuery project.
-This project will use the subql CLI to create an empty project shell, and then code will be provided to query the Polkadot mainnet for the blockheight.
-A Docker environment will be used to run this example for simplicity.
+In this module, you will become familiar with SubQuery and get some hands-on experience by creating a simple Hello World SubQuery project.
+This project will use the **subql CLI** to create an empty project shell.
+Then a code will be provided to query the Polkadot mainnet for the blockheight.
+Note that a Docker environment will be used to simplify the running process.

 ## Reference